marcanthonyconcepcion/GeometryDemo/README.md

 3. Square
 4. Triangle

-* Please take note that I treat the circumference of a circle as its "perimeter" based from this statement from Wikipedia:
+\* Please take note that I treat the circumference of a circle as its perimeter based from this statement from Wikipedia:\
-"The perimeter of a circle or ellipse is called its circumference."
+"The perimeter of a circle or ellipse is called its circumference."\
 Source: https://en.wikipedia.org/wiki/Perimeter

 Here are the three-dimensional shapes described by the project: